 Online Bachelor of Applied Science in Food and Nutrition Entrepreneurship

 Do you want to pair your culinary expertise with business acumen to innovate in the food and nutrition industry?
-Our management-focused food and nutrition degree courses prepare you to become an entrepreneur.
-You'll be ready to spearhead change within a company or launch a food-related startup.
+Arizona State University’s Bachelor of Applied Science in food and nutrition entrepreneurship prepares you to spearhead change within a company or launch a food-related startup.
+This BAS is designed specifically for students who’ve earned an Associate of Applied Science.
+Don’t have an AAS?
+Check out our Bachelor of Science in food and nutrition entrepreneurship.

 Total classes: 20